Red Sparowes: History

-In 2008 Josh Graham parted ways with the rest of the band to pursue musical project A Storm of Light.
+In early 2008 Josh Graham parted ways with the rest of the band to pursue musical project A Storm of Light, and was replaced by guitarist Brendan Tobin.

 In May 2008, Red Sparowes recorded new material with engineer Toshi Kasai (Melvins, Big Business, Tool), and in August that year the EP Aphorisms was released digitally.

+Tobin departed in 2009 and in June, the band announced Emma Ruth Rundle as his replacement.
 Red Sparowes began recording their third full-length studio album with Kasai on August 24, 2009.
 The album, titled The Fear Is Excruciating, But Therein Lies the Answer, was released on April 6, 2010.

-Red Sparowes had more or less been on an indefinite hiatus since late 2011, but in late September 2019, the band was announced to be playing at the 2020 edition of the Roadburn festival, as part of a lineup curated by guitarist Emma Ruth Rundle; former Baroness drummer Allen Blickle and Brendan Tobin were returning to the band for the show.
-On March 24, 2020, the band announced via their official Facebook account that their show had been postponed, as many concerts and tours apart from them had been, due to the COVID-19 pandemic.
+Red Sparowes had more or less been on an indefinite hiatus since late 2011, but in late September 2019, the band was announced to be playing at the 2020 edition of the Roadburn festival, as part of a lineup curated by guitarist Emma Ruth Rundle.
+Former guitarist Brendan Tobin and Baroness drummer Allen Blickle were announced for the show, joining 2011-era members Andy Arahood, Greg Burns, Clifford Meyer, and Rundle to form a six-piece band.
+On March 24, 2020, the band announced via their official Facebook account that their show had been postponed due to the COVID-19 pandemic, similar to many concerts and tours in 2020.
 In the same post the band also confirmed that they were working on a new album.